open-contracting/standard/standard/docs/en/02_key_concepts/05_serialization.md

 A number of [JSON native databases](http://en.wikipedia.org/wiki/NoSQL) are available for working directly with large collections of JSON documents, and command line tools such as [jq](http://stedolan.github.io/jq/) support advanced query and data retrieval with JSON files.

-There are also a range of generic tools which can convert JSON into flat structures, including:
+There are also a range of generic tools which can convert JSON into flat CSV structures, including:

 * [JSON -> CSV](http://konklone.io/json/) - online tool for converting small documents.
 * [Open Refine](http://openrefine.org/) - desktop tool that can handle large documents, and supports advanced data manipulation.

-## Flat formats
+## Flat CSV formats

 JSON is based on a tree structure, with data elements nested inside one another.
 However, many people are more familiar working with tabular data, made up of columns and rows.
 There is no easy way to represent structured data in a single table.
 However, we propose two models for publishers to adopt.